-Over 100,000 people attend the College of Fine, Performing, and Communication Art's exhibits, lectures, and performances every year, by way of its four dynamic departments including the James Pearson Duffy Department of Art and Art History, the Department of Communication, the Department of Music and the Maggie Allesee Department of Theatre and Dance.
+Over 100,000 people attend the College of Fine, Performing, and Communication Art's exhibits, lectures, and performances every year, by way of its four dynamic departments including the James Pearson Duffy Department of Art, Art History, and Design, the Department of Communication, the Department of Music and the Maggie Allesee Department of Theatre and Dance.
 The college has been noted as the cultural gateway of Wayne State University and connecting the university's nearly 25,000 students and 2,500 faculty members to the community and its museums, galleries, libraries, theatres and other venues.
 There are also opportunities to intern with some of metro Detroit's top companies in advertising, public relations, journalism, or other industries.

 What better place in Michigan to study art, design or art history than Detroit – the first American city to be designated a City of Design by the UNESCO Creative Cities Network in 2015.
 Our mission is to prepare students to apply their skills, creatively solve complex problems, and build meaningful and successful careers in an increasingly competitive landscape.